Summary

 Automations enable you to automate actions in Planhat, using the general structure of "if x happens, do y"

-Within Planhat's Apps Library, you can choose from a large selection of Automation Templates, which are pre-built but still customizable, so you can tailor them to your specific needs
+Within Planhat's Apps Library, you can choose from a large selection of Automation Templates, which are pre-built but customizable, so you can tailor them to your specific needs

 When configuring Templated Automations, you use a simple "sentence structure" UI, and together with the pre-configured elements, this makes them quick and easy to set up

-If it's not possible to achieve what you want using a Templated Automation (e.g. because you have an unusual or advanced use case), you can build a Custom Automation instead
+If it's not possible to achieve what you want using a Templated Automation (e.g. because you have an unusual or advanced use case), you can build a Custom Automation instead - either from scratch or by converting a Template (see next bullet point)

 Who is this article for?